 Rhondda Cynon Taff

-We have created a series of online exhibitions, hosted by Cynon Valley Museum; there are links to these in the Online Exhibitions section.
+We created a series of online exhibitions, hosted by Cynon Valley Museum; there are links to these in the Online Exhibitions section.

 Open Day at Cynon Taff Museum

-Cynon Valley historians have been at the van of commemorating its Jewish Heritage, having nominated the setting-up of a heritage blue plaque on the former Synagogue in Seymour Street, Aberdare.
+Cynon Valley historians have been at the vanguard of commemorating its Jewish Heritage, having nominated the setting-up of a heritage blue plaque on the former Synagogue in Seymour Street, Aberdare.
 The recommendation was accepted, and the Rhondda Cynon Taff County Borough Council placed the plaque on the premises early in 2015.

 The earliest recorded date showing the presence of Jews in Cynon Valley so far discovered is 1857, when the Aberdare pawnbroking firm of Lyon and Hyam contributed the sum of £2.2.0d (£2.10p.) towards a clock and a peal of bells for the newly erected Anglican church of St Elvan in the town centre.
 An unusual donation you may think; an acknowledgement to a community from which they derived their income perhaps, or the fact that they were not exclusively church bells but parish bells to be rung in celebration for all?